 Please review the information in this report to become familiar with the programs and services provided by the College so you may become involved as a responsible member of our community.
-Working together, the campus community, Campus Safety, the Seattle Police Department (SPD) and campus partners will endeavor to keep the NSC community safe.
+Working together, the campus community, the Safety and Security Department, the Seattle Police Department (SPD), and campus partners will endeavor to keep the NSC community safe.

 The College is fully committed to meeting its obligations to comply with federal law and guidance that governs the counting and disclosing of crime reports in the ASFSR.
 This includes the requirement that the College include in its crime report statistics the number of all reported offenses, without regard to the findings of a court, coroner, jury, or prosecutor.
-It is not necessary for the crime to have been investigated by the police or a campus security authority, nor must a finding of guilt or responsibility be made to include the reported.
+The crime doesn't need to have been investigated by the police or a campus security authority, nor must a finding of guilt or responsibility be made to include the report.